Rejang language

 Rejang (miling Jang, miling Hejang) is an Austronesian language predominantly spoken by the Rejang people in southwestern parts of Sumatra (Bengkulu), Indonesia.
 There are five dialects, spread from mountainous region to the coastal region of Bengkulu, including the Musi (Musai) dialect, the Lebong dialect, the Kebanagung dialect, the Rawas (Awes) dialect, and the Pesisir dialect.

 Classification

 Rejang is not obviously close to other Malayo-Polynesian languages in Sumatra.
 McGinn (2009) classified it among the Bidayuh languages of Borneo, closest to Bukar–Sadong.
+According to the source, these languages shared raising of *a to *ə word-finally, or in final syllables except those ending in velar consonants *k, *ŋ.
 It may be that it is related to the newly described language Nasal, but that is speculative at this point.
 Robert Blust and Alexander Smith classified Rejang as part of Greater North Borneo languages (2017a, 2017b).

 Dialects

 Rejang has five different dialects.
 Speakers of each dialects are able to communicate with one another, in spite of lexical and phonological differences.
-The four dialects of Rejangs are Curup, Lebong, Kepahiang, and Utara.
+The four dialects of Rejang language are Curup, Lebong, Kepahiang, and Utara.
 Among all dialects, Awes dialect is the hardest for the speakers of other dialects.